burner972021/qrng-rsa/README.md

 # qrng-rsa
 simple rsa implementation and one-time-pad(otp) encryption tool with a quantum rng(using netsquid).

-(personal project for educational purposes)
+(personal project from May 2025 for educational purposes)